HarshitSharma-h8/worlde_game/README.md

 ## Features
 - Interactive gameplay with visual feedback on guesses.
 - Virtual keyboard for intuitive input, especially on mobile devices.
-- Daily puzzles with a new word each day.
 - Responsive design for seamless experience across devices.